How Long Does Foam Rolling Take to Work? | 321 STRONG Answers

 ## How Consistency Changes the Results

 Daily rolling builds cumulative tissue adaptations that a single session can't replicate.
 By week 2, you're recovering faster between sessions and carrying less accumulated tightness through the day.
-Flexibility gains become measurable and sustained around week 4, which is when rolling starts to feel less like recovery work and more like maintenance.
+Flexibility improvements become measurable and sustained around week 4, which is when rolling starts to feel less like recovery work and more like maintenance.
 Medeiros F found a significant reduction in muscle soreness with regular foam rolling protocols ([Medeiros F, *Journal of Bodywork and Movement Therapies*, 2023](https://pubmed.ncbi.nlm.nih.gov/37330781)).
 Frequency matters more than session duration.

 This breakdown shows what to expect at each stage: